 Though elevator injuries might seem like something out of a comedy, the truth is that they're very real and can be extremely costly.

 Most injuries caused by elevators have to do with poor elevator maintenance, which is either the responsibility of the building owners or a maintenance company.
 If you have been injured in any kind of elevator accident, it's important that you fully understand your legal right to compensation.
+Remember, you do not have to be stuck with the financial burden of dealing with an injury caused by an elevator ride, such as dealing with medical bills, lost wages due to time taken to treat your injuries, and more.
+Having the optimal level of elevator safety will ensure that an injury will be avoided, and if you have been injured due to a lack of safety, it may be time to contact a personal injury attorney.

 Common Elevator Injury Causes: